noisefilter19/LeetCode_Algorithms/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: New Algorithm Issue
-about: New issues
+about: Issue template for new algorithms
 title: Problem No. | Problem name | Language
 labels: hacktoberfest
 assignees: ''